Cell Phone Driving Laws in Massachusetts

 For full details, visit the Mass RMV’s summary of the Safe Driving Law.

-When will the new MA cell phone driving law take effect?
+When did the new MA cell phone driving law take effect?

 Will the new cell phone driving law affect my insurance rate?